 Radio Caroline publicity photo, from ‘Who's Who In Pop Radio’, published by New English Library.

-Don had plenty of broadcasting experience in North America before crossing the Atlantic but the first time we heard him in Europe was on Radio Caroline South during the summer of 1965.
+Don had plenty of broadcasting experience in North America before crossing the Atlantic but the first time we heard him in Europe was on Radio Caroline South during the spring of 1965.

 Don Allen, joined briefly by an uncommunicative Jon Sydney, on a morning show from Caroline South, 12th July 1965 (duration 2 minutes 17 seconds)